 Automatic Code Review with SonarQube and Jenkins Part 2/2

-Subsequent to the first part of this post you can improve your code quality by implementing an automated code review system to your projects.
+Following the first part of this post you can improve your code quality even further by extending the automated code review system with SonarQube analysis.
 You only need to perform a few modifications to SCM-Manager, Jenkins and SonarQube.
 In the first part of this article we already showed you the necessary configuration of SCM-Manager and Jenkins.
-Now, in the second part we will show you the necessary modifications to integrate SonarQube to the automated process.

 Code Reviews with SonarQube